Codecademy/docs/content/kotlin/concepts/sets/sets.md

 The `setOf()` function, similar to `mutableSetOf()`, takes zero or more initial elements as its parameters.
 It initializes the immutable set with the provided elements.
 If no elements are provided, an empty immutable set is created.

-The following code example demonstrates how to create a mutableSetOf in Kotlin, add and remove elements, check for an element's existence, iterate over elements, retrieve the set size, and convert set elements to a list or an array.
+The following code demonstrates how to create sets, add and remove elements, check for element existence, iterate over elements, retrieve the set size, and convert sets to lists and arrays.
+The iteration process is also correctly executed:

 ## Example